SWIFTSIM/swiftsimio-joss-paper/paper.md

 # Solving the data reduction challenge

 ![Pictorial representation of the top-level grid in SWIFT.
-The background shows the distribution of matter in the snapshot, with selected bound objects ('haloes') circled. `swiftsimio` can extract the particles from the snapshot contained in these haloes by finding the top-level cells that this sphere overlaps with, only load data contained in those cells.
-Each coloured region shows the top-level cells that would be loaded for the corresponding circled halo.](figure.pdf)
+The background shows the distribution of matter in the snapshot, with selected galaxies circled.
+`swiftsimio` can load the data in the regions that these spheres overlap with, only reading the appropriate particle data from file.
+Each coloured region shows the top-level cells that would be loaded for the corresponding circled galaxy.](figure.pdf)

 To solve the dynamic range problem, we can turn to the spatial arrangement of the particle data.
 Simulations in SWIFT are performed in a cuboid volume that